 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

 Apparently, I’m just too cheap to go to Aruba.

 I’ve spent the past few months planning the honeymoon we never had.
 We have been married for almost 7 years, and haven’t really gone on a fancy honeymoon type trip; I have spent months and months researching places to go and where to stay.
-I had finally settled on going to Aruba in April 2013 and found a super awesome deal at Priceline.com.
+I had finally settled on traveling to Aruba in April 2013 and found a super awesome deal at Priceline.com.
 For about $1,700.00, my husband and I could fly there for 7 nights and stay at the Holiday Inn Resort in Aruba.
 We had no other choices because only the Holiday Inn was in our price range.
 The pictures on their website looked beautiful, and I found mostly favorable reviews on Tripadvisor.com.

 After months of planning, I finally logged on a few days ago to book and pay for our trip.
 I made it all the way through to the last page of the purchase where I would enter my credit card information.
 It was there in the fine print that I found that there is an extra $45/day resort charge.
 WHAT?!?!?! $45 per day for 7 days is a lot of money to us.
 This really bothered me, so I decided to sleep on it until the next day.